Sysco Dividend Stock Analysis

 Sygma focuses on the logistics of working closely with centralized corporate purchasing systems of large national restaurant chains

-Sysco stock trades on the NYSE under the symbol SYY.
+Finally, Sysco stock trades on the NYSE under the symbol SYY.

 |1 Year||3 Years||5 Years||7 Years|

 Sysco is the largest foodservice distributor in the US.
 However, the market is very fragmented with many smaller and regional competitors.

 - Overall growth in the economy

-- Gobbling up market share from competitors, and
+- Taking market share from competitors, and

 - Acquisition of competitors